metaplex-foundation/developer-hub/src/pages/core/ecosystem-support.md

 ---
-title: Ecosystem Support
+title: Core - Ecosystem Support
 metaTitle: Core - Ecosystem Support
-description: Learn about the Metaplex Core Ecosystem Support
+description: Learn about the Metaplex Core Ecosystem and which websites/apps/dApps support Metaplex Core.
 ---

 The table below includes the Core integration status of many of the major marketplaces, wallets, explorers, RPC providers, and other dapps across the ecosystem.